Graduate Academic and Degree Requirements

 Revalidation of Courses Beyond Degree Time Limit (for Terminal Degrees)

 Courses listed on the plan of study completed more than ten years prior to graduation are considered dated.
 The department chair or program coordinator recommends revalidation of dated courses.
 Revalidation will verify that the student's knowledge in a specific subject area is current and documented.
 Options for course revalidation include written examinations, a project, course retake, or other equally rigorous academic means appropriate to the discipline to determine that the student learning outcomes have been met.
 Revalidation requests should be submitted on the Revalidation Request Form and accompanied by a written justification, updated degree plan, revalidation plan, and documentation used for revalidation.
-All revalidation requests and plans must be approved by the student's faculty advisor, the department chair, the College Dean, the Graduate Dean, and the Provost.
-The student's faculty advisor, department chair, and College Dean are responsible for determining whether the student demonstrated sufficient course knowledge necessary for successful course revalidation.
+All revalidation requests and plans must be approved by the student's faculty advisor, the department chair, the College Dean/School Director, the Graduate Dean, and the Provost.
+The student's faculty advisor, department chair, and College Dean/School Director are responsible for determining whether the student demonstrated sufficient course knowledge necessary for successful course revalidation.
 Successfully revalidated courses may be included in the student's plan of study.
 Failure to follow all designated requirements of the revalidation agreement may result in dismissal from the program.
 Subsequent requests for revalidation may be considered but will be denied absent a showing of extraordinary hardship.
 Graduate students may not submit more than 12 semester hours of their program's courses for revalidation.
 Courses beyond the 12-semester hour limit must be repeated.
 Only courses completed at this university are eligible for revalidation.

 Credit Hour Requirement